South Korea's first lady avoids limelight ahead of high-stakes election

 Kim, who has been an advocate for animal rights, had raised her profile with work to stop the consumption of dog meat and helped a push to ban the practice in South Korea.

-Still, Kim has been a drag on Yoon's popularity, which dipped to 36.3% in a survey of 2,509 people published on Monday by pollster Realmeter, from a recent high of 41.9%.
+Still, Kim has been a drag on Yoon’s popularity, which dipped to 36.3 per cent in a survey of 2,509 people published on Monday by pollster Realmeter, from a recent high of 41.9 per cent.

 “This has gone too far,” said another Seoul resident, Park Chae-woon, 20, referring to the controversy around Kim.